Kellswork/agirl.codes/posts/4-new-ES2021(ES12)-features-javascript-developers-need-to-know.md

 fullDate: Sunday, 13 June 2021
 tags: JavaScript, ES2021
 description: 'These new Javascript features have reached final stage of the Ecmascript proposal and are included in the latest draft.
 It will be published between June 2021 and jul 2021.
 For now, they can only be used with Babel.'
-image: ''
+image: '/posts-images/es2021.jpg'
 ---

-These new Javascript features have reached [final stage](https://github.com/tc39/proposals/blob/master/finished-proposals.md) of the Ecmascript proposal and are included in the latest draft.
-It will be published between June 2021 and jul 2021.
+These new Javascript features have reached the [final stage](https://github.com/tc39/proposals/blob/master/finished-proposals.md) of the Ecmascript proposal and are included in the latest draft.
+It will be published between June 2021 and July 2021.
 For now, they can only be used with Babel.

 ### 1. Logical Assignment Operators